Fixed-kinetic Neural Hamiltonian Flows for enhanced interpretability and reduced complexity: INTERPRETABILITY AND ROBUSTNESS

 \subsection{Impact of the prior distribution on the learned dynamics}

-Now we illustrate the impact of the prior choice on the transfer of characteristics of the target distribution on the potential $V$, especially regarding the multimodality nature.
-All models were trained for 15,000 epochs using $H=128$, $T=1$ and $L=10$, with a 5,000 points training dataset.
+We illustrate the impact of the prior choice on the transfer of characteristics of the target distribution on the potential $V$, especially regarding the multimodality nature.
+All models were trained for 15,000 epochs using $N=128$, $T=1$ and $L=10$, with a 5,000 points training dataset and with the soft-uniform prior, a peaker Gaussian prior $\mathcal{N}(0,I_2)$ and a wide Gaussian prior $\mathcal{N}(0,2.5^2I_2)$.

-In terms of sampling, all considered schemes recover the nine correct modes from the target distribution, as illustrated in Figure\ref{fig:comparison6models}.
-We now consider the learned potential $V$, as illustrated in Figure\ref{fig:comparisonV}.
-As the Hamiltonian evolution only involves its derivative, we also include a shifted version in Figure\ref{fig:comparisonVshifted}.
-When choosing a relatively flat soft-uniform prior distribution that covers the target region, multimodality transfers to the potential energy for both fixed-kinetic and MLP-kinetic NHF.
-The potential exhibits indeed local extrema centered at the modes of the target, which can either be minima or maxima for the MLP-kinetic NHF but are minima for the fixed-kinetic one.
-Indeed, with a MLP-kinetic model, the orientation of the learned energies may change from one numerical experiment to another, as we do not enforce the positiveness of the output of $V$ and $K$ making this variant of NHF indifferent to the sign of the learned energies.
-Finally, similar results were obtained using a Gaussian base $\mathcal{N}(0,2.5^2I_2)$ with variance large enough to cover the support of the target distribution, which stresses the impact of the spatial expansion rather than the nature of the prior distribution.
+All considered schemes recover the nine correct modes from the target distribution, as illustrated in Figure~\ref{fig:target}.
+We now consider the learned potential $V$.
+As the Hamiltonian evolution only involves its derivative, we represented a shifted version in Figure~\ref{fig:comparisonVshifted}.
+Choosing a relatively flat soft-uniform prior distribution that covers the target region, multimodality transfers to the potential energy for both FK-NHF and MLPK-NHF.
+The potential exhibits local extrema centered at the modes of the target, which can either be minima or maxima for the MLPK-NHF but are minima for the FK one.
+Indeed, with a MLPK model, the orientation of the learned energies may change from one numerical experiment to another, as we do not enforce the positiveness of the output of $V$ and $K$.
+Similar results were obtained using the wide Gaussian prior with a variance large enough to cover the support of the target distribution, which stresses the impact of the spatial expansion rather than the nature of the prior distribution.

-On the other hand, when choosing a "peaked" prior distribution $\mathcal{N}(0,I_2)$, we remark that, for the MLP-kinetic NHF, the momenta $\mathbf{p}_T$ generated by the Encoder inherit from the multimodality of the target distribution, with the same number of modes.
-As a consequence, learned energies are different from the classical Physics ones.
-Learned potential energy is different from one model to another but in the case of fixed-kinetic NHF, multimodality is always transferred to the potential energy, showing the robustness of the model to the choice of prior distribution.
+On the other hand, with a "peaked" prior distribution $\mathcal{N}(0,I_2)$ for the MLPK-NHF, the momenta $\mathbf{p}_T$ generated by the Encoder inherit from the multimodality of the target distribution, with the same number of modes (see Figure~\ref{fig:comparisonpT}).
+The learned energies are then different from the classical Physical ones and differ from one model to another.
+In the case of FK-NHF, multimodality is transferred to the potential energy, showing the robustness of the model to the choice of prior distribution.